DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: User Study

 \subsection{Data Collection and Analysis}

 Twenty-four participants completed six tasks, yielding 144 valid questionnaire sets and 25.86 hours of screen and audio recordings.
-We employed a mixed-methods approach to compare DuetUI with the baseline.
+The third author subsequently organized and aligned the user behavior captured in the videos with the corresponding system logs.
+Building on this integrated dataset, we employed a mixed-methods approach to compare DuetUI with the baseline.
 All questionnaire scales demonstrated high internal consistency (Cronbach's Alpha).
 For quantitative analysis, data normality was assessed using the Shapiro–Wilk test.
 Subsequently, we applied paired-samples t-tests for normally distributed data ($Q_{question}$: $M_{DuetUI}$ vs. $M_{Stitch}$; $p$=$p$-value, $d$=Cohen's d) and Wilcoxon signed-rank tests for non-normal or ordinal data ($Q_{question}$: $M_{DuetUI}$ vs. $M_{Stitch}$; $p$=$p$-value, $r$=Rank-biserial correlation).
-For qualitative analysis, the first author transcribed the recordings, then conducted an open coding and thematic analysis.
+For qualitative analysis, the first author transcribed all recorded materials, including system logs, screen-capture videos, and audio-recorded interview transcripts, then conducted open coding and thematic analysis.
 Codes and themes were iteratively refined with co-authors to ensure analytical rigor.